SpicyRicecaker/healthy-gamer-wiki-suggestions/procrastination.md

 You walk them through the steps of creating a clean room.
 They cannot take the abstract task of cleaning their room and break it down into pieces.
 The process of taking an abstract problem and creating the operation of moving from point 'A' to point 'Z' is called operationalizing.

 If you wanted to operationalize financial independence, you would break it down into tasks such as creating a bank account, earning enough money to pay rent, and finding a place to live.
 You could further break it down by making decisions such as whether or not you need a roommate, or whether you want to live in the suburbs or downtown.
-There are several different pieces to the puzzle, and breaking it down into its constituent pieces it operationalizing.
+There are several different pieces to the puzzle, and breaking it down into its constituent pieces is operationalizing.

 The reason gamers have trouble with operationalizing is that games tend to break down tasks for them.
 They are good at putting the pieces together, but they struggle with figuring out what the pieces are.